DJDanl/cpp-docs.pt-br/docs/mfc/reference/cmfcribbonmainpanel-class.md

 ### <a name="parameters"></a>Parâmetros

+*pElem*<br/>
-[in] [out] *pElem* um ponteiro para o elemento de faixa de opções para adicionar a parte inferior do painel principal.
+[no, out] Um ponteiro para o elemento de faixa de opções para adicionar a parte inferior do painel principal.

 ### <a name="remarks"></a>Comentários